Alex20004044/Console-Strategy-Game/README.md

-# TheGame
+# Console-Strategy-Game
 Educational project.
-Game development on pure C++
+Game development on pure C++.
+Attempt to create something like an engine core.